s-panferov/valico/README.md

 ## JSON Schema

-It passes the entire JSONSchema v4 test suite except for remoteRefs and maxLength/minLength when using unicode surrogate pairs.
+It passes the entire [JSON-Schema-Test-Suite](https://github.com/json-schema/JSON-Schema-Test-Suite/tree/develop/tests/draft4) except for remoteRefs and maxLength/minLength when using unicode surrogate pairs.
 It also can validate your schema and give you an explanation about what is wrong in it.

 ### Example